imahdio/CSS-Essential-Training/03-The Box Model/README.md

 >-|-
 >![image](https://user-images.githubusercontent.com/64577273/149312662-4bf8e0d4-642e-46c9-ae83-c4ace1524d4d.png)|![image](https://user-images.githubusercontent.com/64577273/149312514-b34bdaf7-20ad-4c20-98e3-ab60b62a6425.png)
 >
->-*in my point of view, it's better to keep spacing of every elements in its natural flow*, but due to instruction of this lesson, to make the `content-wrapper` padding space look more consistent all the way around, remove the margin from the `h2` heading
+>-*in my point of view, it's better to keep spacing of every elements in its natural flow*, but due to instruction of this lesson, to make the `content-wrapper` padding space, look more consistent all the way around, remove the margin from the `h2` heading
 >```css
 >h2 {
 >    margin: 0;
 >}
 >```
->-reset style sheet removes the default spaces and styles and lets us starting with a clean slate. [for more info , check out cssreset.com](https://cssdeck.com/blog/what-is-a-css-reset/)
+>-reset style sheet removes the default spaces and styles and lets us starting with a clean slate. [for more info, check out cssreset.com](https://cssdeck.com/blog/what-is-a-css-reset/)

 squish-to crush something that is soft